 x.
-If the transit agency purchases transportation services, obtain a copy of the PT contract and determine that the contract specifies the public transportation services to be provided; the monetary consideration obligated by the transit agency or governmental unit contracting for the service; the period covered by the contract (and that this period overlaps the entire, or a portion of, the period covered by the transit agency's NTD report); and is signed by representatives of both parties to the contract.
-Interview the person responsible for retention of the executed contract, and determine that copies of the contracts are retained for three years.
+If the transit agency purchases transportation services, obtain a copy of the purchased transportation contract and determine that the contract specifies the public transportation services to be provided; the monetary consideration obligated by the transit agency or governmental unit contracting for the service; the period covered by the contract (and that this period overlaps the entire, or a portion of, the period covered by the transit agency's NTD report); and is signed by representatives of both parties to the contract.
+Interview the person responsible for retention of the executed contract and determine that copies of the contracts are retained for three years.

-Finding: We inspected the MBPT, CBPT, DRPT, DTPT and VPPT service contracts and determined that they contained the items noted above without exception.
-We inquired with the Business Unit Analyst of the Transit Division and Section Manager of the Vanpool Program, regarding OCTA's retention policy for executed contracts for purchased transportation programs.
-Per inquiry, the current retention practice meets NTD requirements of a minimum of three years.
+Finding: We inspected the MBPT, CBPT, DRPT, DRTX and VPPT service contracts and determined that they contained the items noted above without exception.
+We inquired with the Business Unit Analyst of the Transit Division, Senior Schedule Analyst, and Program Management Analyst of the Vanpool Program regarding OCTA's retention policy for executed contracts for purchased transportation programs.
+Per inquiry, the current retention practice of seven years meets NTD requirements of a minimum of three years.
 No exceptions were noted as a result of this procedure.